-\textit{Tunneling Spectroscopy.} Now we consider the non-thermal equilibrium problem of calculating the tunneling current.
+Now we consider the non-equilibrium problem of calculating the tunneling current.
 The charge of the right lead is defined as $\hat{Q}_R=\sum_p\hat{\psi}^{\dagger}_{R,p}\hat{\psi}^{}_{R,p}$.
-Consequently, the current flows from the right SYK model to the right lead reads
+Consequently, the current flowing from the right SYK model to the right lead reads

 When the full system is in thermal equilibrium, the current vanishes.
-We are interested in the tuning the chemical potential $V$ and the inverse temperature $\beta_L$ of the left lead while fixing all other parts of the system to $V=0$ and $\beta$.
+We are interested in the setup shown in Fig.~\ref{fig:wormholeleads}, where we tune the voltage $V$ and the inverse temperature $\beta_L$ of the left lead while fixing all other parts of the system to $V=0$ and $\beta$.
 Measuring $\left< \hat{J}_R \right>$ then detects how many particles from the left lead can tunnel through the MQ model.

 The calculation of tunneling current can be analyzed using the Schwinger-Keldysh formalism.
-The contours of such path-integral method contain a forward and a backward evolution with fermionic field $c_{\alpha,i,\pm}$ and $\psi_{\alpha,p,\pm}$.
-After the Keldysh rotation and similarly for $\psi_{\alpha,p,\pm}$, the Green's function $\mathsf{G}_O(\omega)_{\alpha\beta}^{ab}$ becomes $4\times 4$ matrices with both $\alpha,\beta=L/R$ and $a,b=1\,/\,2$ label.
+The contours of such path-integral method contain a forward and a backward evolution with fermionic field $c_{\alpha,i,f/b}$ and $\psi_{\alpha,p,f/b}$.
+After the Keldysh rotation and similarly for $\psi_{\alpha,p,1\,/\,2}$.
+The Green's function $\mathsf{G}_O(\omega)_{\alpha\gamma}^{ab}$ becomes $4\times 4$ matrices with both $\alpha,\gamma=L/R$ and $a,b=1\,/\,2$ label.
 Explicitly, in $1\,/\,2$ space we have

-and similarly for $\mathsf{G}_c(\omega)_{\alpha\beta}$.
-As in Eq.~\eqref{SDR}, the Schwinger-Dyson equation for $\mathsf{G}_\psi(\omega)$ now reads:
+and similarly for $\mathsf{G}_c(\omega)_{\alpha\gamma}$.
+As in eq.~\eqref{SDR}, the Schwinger-Dyson equation for $\mathsf{G}_\psi(\omega)$ now reads:

-Similar to the equilibrium case, $\mathsf{G}_c$ is the equilibrium real-time Green's function of MQ model, which satisfies the fluctuation-dissipation theorem Eq.~\eqref{FDT} at $\beta$ without additional chemical potential.
+Similar to the equilibrium case, $\mathsf{G}_c$ is the equilibrium real-time Green's function of MQ model, which satisfies the fluctuation-dissipation theorem eq.~\eqref{FDT} at $\beta$ without additional chemical potential.
 On the contrary, $\mathsf{G}_\psi$ does not satisfy the fluctuation-dissipation theorem since the left lead is at different temperature and chemical potential.
-But we should have some relations for the bare Green's function of leads
+Nevertheless, we have relations for the bare Green's functions of leads